Suicide: Risk Factors

-It refers to taking one’s own life.
+Suicide refers to taking one’s own life.
 People could utilize it as a way to get away from suffering or agony.
-We refer to someone as having “died by suicide” when they take their own life.
 A “suicide attempt” is an attempt that did not result in death.
 In other words, Suicide is defined as an intentional act of self-harm with the purpose of ending one’s life.

 There are at least a few common traits to be mindful of, even though you might not be able to predict what might lead a friend or loved one to attempt suicide.
 Psychiatric disorders, particularly depression, alcoholism disorders, and other related ones are linked to suicide.